rawpython/remi/README.md

 You can change the url address, edit the "configuration.py" file.

 Tested on Android, Linux, Windows with Google Chrome web browser.
+Usefull on raspberry pi for python script development.
+It allows to interact with your raspberry remotely from your mobile device.

 FAQ
 ===